 Elizabeth was the third of nine children in a wealthy and deeply religious family, who worshipped in an independent Protestant church.
 She rarely attend school but, along with her four brothers and four sisters was educated at home by private tutors and a governess.
 Elizabeth loved reading and spent any money she got on books: her favorites were Mary Martha Sherwood’s children’s stories.

 Elizabeth’s father, Samuel, exerted a positive and caring attitude towards his children: he believed in developing their full potential.
 Unusually, he rejected punishing his children physically.
 Instead, their misdemeanours were written down and added up.
 Too much wrongdoing would result in a child being banished to the attic rooms during dinner.
 Elizabeth enjoyed her childhood and was very happy.

 In 1831, when Elizabeth was 10, there was political upheaval and uncertainty in Bristol.
 At that time only 6,000 of the 104,000 city population had the vote.
 Rioting broke out when parliament’s upper house rejected reform of the voting system.

 Following the loss of his sugar refinery in a fire, Samuel decided to take his family to live in America.
 In August 1832, the family embarked on the liner Cosmo for a seven week voyage to New York, where Samuel established the Congress Sugar Refinery and for six years the family lived the cities of New York and Jersey.

 The sugarcane industry used slave labor.
 Samuel was active in the abolitionist movement and the family attended anti-slavery fairs and meetings.
 In fact, Samuel’s children found slavery so abhorrent that they refused to eat sugar.

-Samuel’s refinery fell into financial difficulties in the depression of 1837, so he sold it and moved to the growing town of Cincinnati, Ohio to grow sugar beet – he intended competing with the slave-intensive sugarcane industry.
+Samuel’s refinery fell into financial difficulties in the depression of 1837, so he sold it and moved to the expanding town of Cincinnati, Ohio to grow sugar beet – he intended competing with the slave-intensive sugarcane industry.
 Sadly, it was not to be.
 Just a few weeks after arriving in Cincinnati, in August 1838, Samuel died of fever.
 He left his family nearly insolvent.